rhinestonewtf/registry/README.md

 This function encodes the attestation record into a data payload and sends it to the specified chain using Yaho contract.
 1. Receive attestation messages from L1 by calling the receiveL1attestation function.
 This function should only be called by a valid caller (Yaru contract) and stores the received attestation record.

-### Events
-- Deployment(address indexed implementation, bytes32 codeHash): Triggered when a contract is deployed.
-- Registration(address indexed implementation, bytes32 codeHash): Triggered when a contract is registered.
-- Attestation(address indexed implementation, address indexed authority, Attestation attestation): Triggered when a contract is attested.
-- Propagation(address indexed implementation, address indexed authority): Triggered when a contract attestation is propagated.

-### Errors

-- InvalidChainId(): Emitted when the provided chain ID is invalid.
-- InvalidBridgeTarget(): Emitted when the bridge target is invalid.
-- InvalidSender(address moduleAddr, address sender): Emitted when the sender address is invalid.
-- InvalidCaller(address moduleAddr, address yaruSender): Emitted when the caller is not the Yaru contract.
-- InvalidAttestation(address moduleAddr, address authority): Emitted when the attestation is invalid.
-- InvalidCodeHash(bytes32 expected, bytes32 actual): Emitted when the contract hash is invalid.
-- RiskTooHigh(uint8 risk): Emitted when the risk level is too high.
-- AlreadyRegistered(address moduleAddr): Emitted when the contract is already registered.
-- SecurityAlert(address moduleAddr, address authority): Emitted when a security alert occurs.
-- ThresholdNotReached(uint256 threshold, address moduleAddr): Emitted when the minimum threshold of verifications is not reached.